apache/mxnet/docs/how_to/add_op_in_backend.md

 ### Operator Registration
 So far, we have implemented necessary data structure and functions for the operator `quadratic`.
-Now let's register them through `nnvm` interfaces to expose the operator `quadratic` to frontend.
-The following code is from `quadratic_op.cc`.
-The `.cc` file is responsible for registering the operator working on CPU.
+Now let's register them using `nnvm` to expose the operator `quadratic` to frontend.
+Users can consider the registration process as creating the operator object instance, saving it in the operator manager (a singleton), and setting attributes for the operator instance.

+The following code is from `quadratic_op.cc`, which is responsible for registering the operator working on CPU.
 ```cpp
 DMLC_REGISTER_PARAMETER(QuadraticParam);                                           // 1